Dimension and model reduction approaches for linear Bayesian inverse problems with rank-deficient prior covariances: Numerical Experiments

+Next, we want to compare the errors in the posterior approximations obtained by the three dimension and model reduction methods in the full space $\mathbb{R}^d$, where PD-BT is expected to perform well.
+We again compute the error to the true posterior covariance $\PosCov$ in the relative Frobenius norm and the relative mean square error (MSE) to the true mean $\pmb{\mu}_\mathrm{pos}$ and plot the results in \cref{fig: heat_posteriors}.

+Unlike what we observed in the restricted space, the OLR approach does not accurately approximate the posterior covariance in the full space because it significantly underestimates its rank.
+Both balancing approaches behave similarly, yielding small approximation errors that decay quickly for the posterior mean and covariance.
+However, the PD-BT approximation is slightly better.
+This is to be expected, given the incompatibility of the prior covariance matrix in our experiment.
+The results presented further demonstrate that PD-BT reliably approximates the posterior mean and covariance in the full space, for which it is designed.
+Conversely, LIS-BT is designed to recover OLR dimension reduction optimality in the restricted space while avoiding building the full forward model.
+The presented example has shown that LIS-BT may fail to recover the OLR approximation under ill-conditioning and sparse measurements.

+For the new PD-BT method, \cref{fig: heat_error_bound} plots the output error bound~\eqref{eq: meas_error_bound} for the true measurements versus the measurements simulated with the PD-BT reduced system.
+The matrix exponential of the system matrix $\mathbf{A}$ for the heat equation decays very quickly, causing the bound to hold with $\kappa=1$, as observed in the plot.

-The experiments demonstrate that PD-BT is advantageous for non-compatible, rank-deficient prior covariances.
+The experiments demonstrate that PD-BT is advantageous for incompatible, rank-deficient prior covariances.
 In these cases, PD-BT yields an accurate and inexpensive forward model and posterior approximation.
 LIS dimension reduction is optimal in directions with non-zero prior uncertainty but requires computationally expensive full forward models.
-The use of inexpensive reduced models in both BT approaches alters this, providing a good approximation despite being theoretically suboptimal.
+The use of inexpensive reduced models in both BT approaches alleviates this issue, providing a good approximation in the full space despite being theoretically suboptimal.